OldSchoolMinecraft/Landmarks/README.md

 * /lmkadmin

 The first command will show you a paginated list of all the landmarks available.<br />
-The second command allows admins (or anyone with permission) to add create and delete landmarks.
+The second command allows admins (or anyone with permission) to create and delete landmarks.

 #### Permissions:
 ```